 There are valid materials available out there.
 Then, I suggest you my tips and tricks to pass with flying colours.

 🆘 If you need help, feel free to have a look at my page concerning private lessons and contact me: I have been transforming insecure monoglots into confident English speakers for years. 👍

 We can all learn English and successfully certify our knowledge with a Cambridge exam: don’t you ever doubt it.

-First Certificate in English: Compulsory materials
+First Certificate: Compulsory materials

 Let’s begin from a fundamental textbook: